 Now it became a mystery.
 I couldn’t figure out how a dog could get out of a locked crate.
 I looked around and didn’t see him.
 Then I walked a little farther.
 I almost passed him by.
 Where was Porter?
 He was rolled up in a ball in my laundry basket, cuddled under the clothes.
 It was so cute!
 He was so small, maybe 9 or 10 lbs the most.
 Here he was cuddled in the laundry basket.
 But wait!
 How did he get in there with the crate shut closed?
-My husband said he didn’t put him there.
+Your Dad said he didn’t put him there.
 It was a mystery for almost a day.
-We took him upstairs with Parker who had woken up and they cuddled together and went to sleep.
+We took him upstairs with you, Parker, who had woken up and you both cuddled together and went to sleep.
 Leroy was close by.
 Leroy had new friends!
 New brothers!
 Well, not officially, but at least temporarily.

 The next day we looked at the crate and to our surprise, there was one small metal bar on the side that was missing.
 It didn’t seem like Porter could get through that small spot.
 There were no other bars missing.
 How do you like that?
 Porter was so small, like a Houdini, he squeezed through that small opening on the crate.

 When we were upstairs with the two of you after you recovered, you were the 2 cutest dogs I’ve ever had.
 So close with each other and almost pocket size at that time.
 We kept taking care of you.
 You both became friends with Leroy.
 He was lonely before you were here.
 Parker, you and your brother played and played, you wrestled with each other and it was all in fun and love.
 Then Parker you soon became close with Leroy.
 Oh, how you 2 would play together.
 Leroy is a sweetheart.
 He was so much bigger than you, but he never let his strength take over, he never wanted to hurt you.
 He let you win many times.